Algonquin State Forest

 Algonquin State Forest is a Connecticut state forest located in the towns of Colebrook and Winchester.
-The forest is managed for wildlife habitat and passive recreational activities.
-It contains two areas of special ecological importance: Sandy Brook Natural Area Preserve and Kitchel Wilderness Natural Area Preserve, the later donated by Helen Binney Kitchel in 1961, both protected as Forever Wild by state statute.
-The forest offers opportunities for hiking, wildlife viewing, and letterboxing.
+The forest is managed for sawtimber, firewood, wildlife habitat and passive recreational activities.
+It offers opportunities for hiking, wildlife viewing, and letterboxing.
+The forest contains two areas of special ecological importance: Sandy Brook Natural Area Preserve and Kitchel Wilderness Natural Area Preserve, the later donated by Helen Binney Kitchel in 1961, both protected as Forever Wild by state statute.